AdityaKrishnaProjects/AdityaKrishnaProjects.github.io/docs/_literature/The_Prisoner_of_the_Caucasus.md

 permalink: /literature/The_Prisoner_of_the_Caucasus/
 ---

-The following are my thoughts on *The Prisoner of the Caucasus*, by Lev Nikolayevich Tolstoy.
+The following are my notes on *The Prisoner of the Caucasus*, by Lev Nikolayevich Tolstoy.
 These notes are subject to change in the future.

 ## Background Information